webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 `addTrack` creates a new RTP stream.
 A random Synchronization Source (SSRC) will be generated for this stream.
 This stream will then be inside the Session Description generated by `createOffer` inside a media section.
 Each call to `addTrack` will create a new SSRC and media section.

-Immediately after an SRTP Session is established, these media packets will start being encrpyted using SRTP and sent via ICE.
+Immediately after an SRTP Session is established, these media packets will start being encrypted using SRTP and sent via ICE.

 ### `createDataChannel`